 Hanukkah Stamps

-A six-pack of multicolored Hanukkah stampers featuring the Star of David, each of the four sides of the dreidel, and Hanukkah gelt.
+A twelve-pack of multicolored Hanukkah stampers.
 Fun for kids crafts or for decorating gift wrap.

 Recommended for ages 3 and up.